 The vineyard’s natural amphitheatres allow a wide range of varieties to grow and ripen (considering the region & climate), creating incredibly diverse flavours.

 We are members of Sustainable Winegrowing New Zealand, which provides a framework for the best viticultural practices to protect the environment while efficiently producing premium grapes.

-Jeff Sinnott is consulting winemaker, ably assisted by Paul Goodege.
+Jeff Sinnott and Paul Goodege are our winemakers.
 Both Jeff and Paul have extensive experience making wine within New Zealand and around the world.
 They work closely together to craft a faithful expression of variety, site & season each year – to ensure each bottle is true to this place and this time.

 Fruit is handpicked clonally, and treated individually in the winery –this allows each parcel to reach it’s own potential and provides multiple blending options.
 With the unusual range of varieties this site can successfully ripen, we run tank and barrel fermentations alongside small lots of hand plunged Pinot Noir, Cabernet Sauvignon, Cabernet Franc, Merlot & Syrah.

 Successive vintages under Jeff show further stylistic development, guided by the seasons and the progress in bottle of our wines from previous vintages.

 We love growing grapes & making wine –although every year has the same rhythms of work, each season brings out something new & intriguing from the depths of this site, from the vines to the winery.
 If we can pass this through to your glass, then we are happy.

 Leigh Love is our local expert on fossils and formations of the Waipara River – Leigh has incredible knowledge & appreciation of what lies hidden within the stratas and gravels, which he shares with others readily.